Assistant Lecturer, Director of Broadcast Engineering

 "The best thing about Randy Ray is that he is 100 percent there if you need him," Tomlin said.
 "He's genuine, and he really invests in his students."

 Ray also used his knowledge of the recording industry to help design the Sybil B. Harrington Fine Arts Complex.
-He outfitted the complex's radio and television stations, audio suites and recording control room, and he's been asked to equip the building's high-definition studio.
+He designed and built the complex's radio and television station, audio suites, recording studio and the high-definition video studio.

 Ray hopes he can encourage his students the same ways he was encouraged as a WTAMU student.